lmahistre/hexconverter/README.md

 # Hexconverter

-This addon instantly converts numbers from and to different formats : decimal, binary, octal, hexadecimal and RGB formatted colors.
+This addon instantly converts numbers from and to different formats : decimal, binary, octal, hexadecimal and base 256.

 If the hexadecimal value corresponds to a color, the corresponding color is displayed in RGB decimal format, and an indicator displays a preview of the color.
 If it corresponds to a HTML color, its name is displayed.